fruzsinaagocs/oscode/README.rst

 as: ::

    Agocs, F., Handley, W., Lasenby, A., and Hobson, M., (2019).
-An efficient method for solving highly oscillatory ordinary differential equations with applications to physical systems.
-(In prep.)
+An efficient method for solving highly oscillatory ordinary differential equations with applications to physical systems. arXiv e-prints, arXiv:1906.01421 (2019) [physics.comp-ph].

 or using the BibTeX: